 - Super-hacker Root pulls off a Batman Gambit against a lawyer while she's tied him up and interrogating him about the machine.
 The lawyer talks Harold into helping him free himself, gets the drop on Root, reveals what he knows to Harold and tries to shoot Harold with Root's gun.
 After the customary 'click, click', Root hits him with a taser.

 - Harper's Island: Henry removes the bullets from Sully's shotgun before revealing that he's the killer, then taunts him to get him to pull the trigger.
 He then stabs Sully to death.
 It's a very cruel moment.

-- Subverted in CSI: New York.
+- Subverted in CSI: NY.
 A serial rapist has captured Jo, unloading her gun and tossing it to her.
 She then says, "They always forget the one in the chamber," and shoots him.
 He gets back up, and she picks a second bullet up off the floor, chambers it, and puts him down for good.